mmazzarolo/mmazzarolo.com/content/blog/2019-08-30-about-the-space-bar/index.md

 ![](/images/standard-keyboard.png "Standard Windows keyboard layout")

-Shortening the space bar is a common choice on smaller keyboard, especially on laptops, because it leaves more space for the cursor keys (the "arrows").
+Shortening the space bar is a common choice on smaller keyboards, especially on laptops, because it leaves more space for the cursor keys (the "arrows").

 On the Macbook keyboard there's a really interesting side-effect of this approach: it moves the two <kbd>Command</kbd> keys closer to the center of the keyboard.